Briana Blasko: Career

 Based in New York at the beginning of her career, she spent twelve years photographing contemporary dance as a freelance dance photographer for the New York Times and Dance Magazine.
 Dance and dance-like movements along with fabrics and weaving were among her chosen photographic subjects early on.
 She documented many celebrated dancers in the U.S. such as Merce Cunningham Dance Company, Elizabeth Streb, Larry Keigwin, and Shen Wei.
 In 2003 she travelled to India to study Ashtanga Yoga, with Sri K. Pattabhi Jois.
 "That was the beginning of my great love for India."

 In 2008, she began to pursue work for her book Dance of the Weave, a 208 page compilation which spans five years of shooting in India.
 In pursuit of her subject, Blasko visited villages where many traditional dance and martial art forms originated as well as many weaving villages, photographing the dancer's interaction with fabric through movement.
 She reveals the colorful and intricate world of India's treasured textile traditions such as Kancheepuram silk and cotton, Ponduru khadi, Muga silk, and Varanasi silk, and Sambalpuri, Gadwal, and Pochampalli saris.

-Through work with dance companies such as Nrityagram, and acclaimed dancers Mrinalini Sarabhai, Priyadarshini Govind, Madhavi Mudghal, and Navtej Johar, she elaborates the regionally cherished dance forms of Bharatnatyam, Kathakali, Manipuri, Odissi, Kuchipudi, Kathak, Mohiniyattam, and Sattriya, as well as martial arts forms Chhau, Kalaripayattu, and Pung Cholom.
+Through work with dance companies such as Nrityagram, and acclaimed dancers Mrinalini Sarabhai, Priyadarsini Govind, Madhavi Mudghal, and Navtej Johar, she elaborates the regionally cherished dance forms of Bharatnatyam, Kathakali, Manipuri, Odissi, Kuchipudi, Kathak, Mohiniyattam, and Sattriya, as well as martial arts forms Chhau, Kalaripayattu, and Pung Cholom.
 In the forward to the book, fashion designer Donna Karan writes, "The loveliness of her images in the book you are holding resides in their ability to share the restless conversation between body and fabric."

 "If you belong to a culture where the sensual pleasure of adjusting long yards of cloth to the contours of your own body are lost to you, perhaps you may revel in this other world.
 If you live on this side of the planet where these are simple everyday necessities, then you may delight in those photographs that go beyond the brief as it were."

 Nest, a well respected non-profit working for the social and economic advancement of global artisans, partnered with her to showcase the master craftspeople behind India's textile traditions, to counter the trend of dissolving interest in traditional practices due to increased mechanization.
 Says Blasko, "By highlighting the drapes that are used in dance, I try to show how even a single piece of cloth can hold a sacred position in India."